workhorsy/uncompress.js/README.md

 # Bugs
 * Add the most trivial example possible
-* Untar assumes there are no directories in the archive.

 # Bugs and Corrections
 Please report a Bug if you suspect any of this information is wrong.